terminusdb/terminusdb-tutorials/nobel_prize/README.md

 Records in the dataset are read by calling `read_data` function and written to the stream by calling `write_data`.

-## Import the Nobel Prize winners data into TerminusDB/ TerminusX
+## Import the Nobel Prize winners data into TerminusDB/ TerminusCMS

 ```
 $ python nobel_prize.py | target-terminusdb -c config.json
 ```

-## Verify the data is in TerminusDB/TerminusX
+## Verify the data is in TerminusDB/TerminusCMS

 Check if the documents are looking good by using the following command to get 10 documents to inspect: